sara-nl/swiftdocs/source/Pages/Clients/curl_token.rst

     tail -1 ${TMPFILE} | json_pp
     rm -f ${TMPFILE}

-An example of the outut this script generates is below:
+An example of the output this script generates is below:

 .. code-block:: console